Your procurement resolutions and goals need not be that much different regardless of the size of your organization.

 11. Joining and collaborating with share groups or GPO’s

 17. Off or Near Shore sourcing opportunities

 20. Perfecting The expense category

-As your organization develops their list similar to the one above, prioritization and elimination sessions will lead you to a best few focus areas from which you can refine your e-procurement goals for 2011, oops 2021.
+As your organization develops their list similar to the one above, prioritization and elimination sessions will lead you to a best few focus areas from which you can refine your e-procurement goals for 2023.

 Please use the above guidelines as a framework for your thinking.
 Remember that simple goals written down are the most achievable.